Akhils10/voting-system-ui/README.md

 ## Getting Started

-create a .env.local file and copy the content of .env.example in it. replace the BASE_API_URL with the url of your deployed server
+create a .env file and copy the content of .env.example in it. replace the BASE_API_URL with the url of your deployed server

 then, run the development server: